4 Some time later Samson fell in love with a woman named Delilah, who lived in the valley of Sorek.

 13 Then Delilah said, “You’ve been making fun of me and telling me lies!
 Now tell me how you can be tied up securely.”
 Samson replied, “If you were to weave the seven braids of my hair into the fabric on your loom and tighten it with the loom shuttle, I would become as weak as anyone else.”

+So while he slept, Delilah wove the seven braids of his hair into the fabric.
 14 Then she tightened it with the loom shuttle.
 Again she cried out, “Samson!
 The Philistines have come to capture you!”
 But Samson woke up, pulled back the loom shuttle, and yanked his hair away from the loom and the fabric.

 15 Then Delilah pouted, “How can you tell me, ‘I love you,’ when you don’t share your secrets with me?
 You’ve made fun of me three times now, and you still haven’t told me what makes you so strong!”